yysun/apprun/docs/component.md

 }
 ```

-In the example above, _this.run_ fires a local event. _this.run_ fires a global event.
+In the example above, _this.run_ fires a local event. _app.run_ fires a global event.

 ## Routing Event